cyfko/input-spec/docs/en/QUICK_START.md

     }
   }, [debouncedQuery]);

-  // Effet pour valider la sélection useEffect(() => {
+  // Effect to validate the selection useEffect(() => {
     if (selectedUser) {
       validateSelection(selectedUser)